hildebra/mg-tk/README.md

 	-ignoreSmpls [string]			comma separated list of #SmplIDs that are skipped (sample id in .map file) -rmSmplLocks [0|1]				1: remove existing sample locks (useful if jobs have crashed, leaving abondened sample locks) -redoFails [0|1]				if any step of requested analysis failed, just redo everything (use with care!)
-	-maxConcurrentJobs			max jobs in queue, useful for large samples sets, currently only works on slurm -excludeNodes [string]					exclude certain HPC nodes, comma separated list e.g. node1,node2,..
+	-maxConcurrentJobs [#]			max jobs in queue, useful for large samples sets, currently only works on slurm (see also -killDepNever)
+	-killDepNever [0|1]				kills jobs in the "JobDependencyNeverMet" state, as these will block [maxConcurrentJobs], -excludeNodes [string]					exclude certain HPC nodes, comma separated list e.g. node1,node2,..
 	-submSystem [qsub,SGE,bsub,LSF]	set submission system (default: autodetect) -redoContigStats [0|1]				if any step of requested analysis failed, contigStats (coverage per gene, kmers, GC content) will be deleted & started again